Senorsen/docker-thunder-xware/README.md

 getting xunlei service info...

-THE ACTIVE CODE IS: xxx
+THE ACTIVE CODE IS: xxxxxx

 go to http://yuancheng.xunlei.com, bind your device with the active code. finished.